 Everybody is late sometimes but is there one employee who is chronically late (or doesn't show up at all!) for his/her appointments?
-It’s human nature to put off to the last minute tasks that we really don’t want to do.
+It’s human nature to put off till the last-minute tasks that we really don’t want to do.
 This can even occur at the subconscious level and may be a sign of a larger staffing issue.

 Personal trainers are ambassadors of the health club.
 They need to wear the uniform.
 Failure to wear their uniform while working also confuses members.
-Personal training revenue is at least in part dependant on the health club’s members feeling at ease to approach the staff with questions.
+Personal training revenue is at least in part dependent on the health club’s members feeling at ease to approach the staff with questions.
 When members see a trainer not wearing their uniform, they may be less inclined to ask questions –or sign up for training.

-I recently watched a personal trainer at a well known health club talking on his cell phone – and texting –while his client was working out.
+I recently watched a personal trainer at a well-known health club talking on his/her cell phone – and texting –while his client was working out.
 I couldn’t believe what I was seeing!
 Didn’t that personal trainer know that everybody in the club was watching his unprofessional behavior?

 All personal trainer certifications have an expiration date.
-Personal fitness trainers need to re-new (recertify) the cert before the expiration date.
+Personal fitness trainers need to renew (recertify) the cert before the expiration date.
 We all make mistakes but the personal trainer who repeatedly lets their certification expire may not be taking the business seriously.
 Health clubs often know when a cert expires.
 I can’t tell you how many times I’ve gotten calls by fitness trainers who have been fired because their certification expired.

 It’s easy to fire the fitness trainer who is not living up to expectations but that may not be the best answer.
 A better approach might be to speak to the person in private and try to discover the reasons behind their actions.
-This allows health club management to discover issues that they may not have been aware of about how the club is running.
+This allows health club management to discover issues that they may not have been aware of how the gym is running.
 It also lets the general manager show the fitness trainer that they are more than just an “employee”.
-This last point is especially powerful because fostering a sense of “family” is one of the strongest predictors of personal trainer retention.
+This last point is compelling because fostering a sense of “family” is one of the strongest predictors of personal trainer retention.